globalcitizen/zomia/DEVLOG.md

 # Development log

  * __2016-09-14__ (2-3 days remaining / 14 days used):
-    - More work on Brogue dungeon generation port
+    - More work on Brogue dungeon generation port (this is eating so much time!)

  * __2016-09-14__ (3-4 days remaining / 13 days used):
     - Fix bug related to non-halvable tile resolutions from different screen resolutions